yenrab/AALang-Gab/README_support_docs/is-gab-a-compiler.md

 ## Executive Summary

-**Yes, GAB is unequivocally a compiler.** This document addresses common objections and provides a comprehensive argument establishing GAB (Generic AALang Builder) as a legitimate compiler.
+**Yes, GAB is a compiler.** This document addresses common objections and provides a comprehensive argument establishing GAB (Generic AALang Builder) as a legitimate compiler.
 GAB meets all fundamental criteria for compilers: it takes source code (natural language specifications) as input, performs lexical analysis and parsing (understanding requirements), performs semantic analysis (design validation), performs optimization (quality checks and bug detection), and generates target code (AALang programs in JSON-LD format).
 The fact that it uses LLM-based reasoning rather than traditional parsing algorithms does not disqualify it—it simply represents a novel compilation approach optimized for natural language input.

 ## What Defines a Compiler?